Dr Gary Fettke – Controlling Insulin is Key Introduction

 This is a subject that affects us all.

 Dr. Ron Ehrlich: Hello and welcome to Unstress.
 My name is Dr. Ron Ehrlich.
-My guest today is Dr. Gary Fettke, he’s an orthopaedic surgeon who has both a personal, he contracted cancer 17 years ago, and a professional interest in nutrition as he’s also seen first-hand from his patients, the ravages of diabetes.
+My guest today is Dr. Gary Fettke, he’s an orthopedic surgeon who has both a personal, he contracted cancer 17 years ago, and a professional interest in nutrition as he’s also seen first-hand from his patients, the ravages of diabetes.
 Now whether you’re talking about the food pyramid, which was first launched on the Western world in 1992 and then morphed into the MyPlate in the 2000’s.
 In Australia now, we have the Australian Healthy Eating guidelines.
 The advice has been pretty standard.
 Grains and carbs form the base of the pyramid, of the plan and low-fat is still the key, particularly demonizing saturated fats from animals and of course, the demon of all demons, cholesterol, which we’ve done programs on already.

 Well, Gary’s advice is different.
 Low carb and healthy fats, and he has an interesting insight in how this mess we’re in today of preventable diseases came about.
 What he refers to as “medical evangelism”.
-Now, given the epidemic of those preventable chronic degenerative diseases, given that carbohydrates breakdown quickly to sugars, which cause spikes in insulin, and given the key role that insulin plays in so many of those preventable diseases, this is a subject that affects us all.
+Now, given the epidemic of those preventable chronic degenerative diseases, given that carbohydrates break down quickly to sugars, which cause spikes in insulin, and given the key role that insulin plays in so many of those preventable diseases, this is a subject that affects us all.
 I hope you enjoy the conversation I had with Dr. Gary Fettke.

 Welcome to the show, Gary.